nvsx/t3install/guide/3-sitepackage.md

   5     ],
   6     "name": "typo3/cms-base-distribution",
 ```

+Lines 2-5 are new.
-Before it was something like this:
+Remember, before it was something like this:
 ```
   1 {
   2     "name": "typo3/cms-base-distribution",